Skip to content

 Fixture Schemas

 This page is the authoritative reference for the shape of each fixture file in the conformance suite.
 Read it alongside the JSON files in conformance/ when writing a runner or adding new fixtures.
+For the full list of errorCode values used in { "type": "error" } expectations, see the Error Codes page.

 syntax/parsing.json